 At 10 pounds 4 oz for the 155L size (the 36-inch size reviewed here), weight is the primary downside of this model, as well as the rest of the Rolling Thunder collection.
-While it's not significantly heavier than most wheeled bags, they are heavier.
-But, for that extra pound, you do get a lot of durability, pockets, a robust frame, and weather resistance.
+For that extra pound, you do get a lot of durability, pockets, a robust frame, and weather resistance.
 Unfortunately, that's also 1-2 pounds of your gear that you don't get to bring.
 When comparing sizes, the Rolling Thunder 80-liter model weighs in at 9 pounds 14 ounces, while the Patagonia Black Hole Wheeled 120-liter contender was 8 pounds 10 ounces.
 If you were to opt for the 70-liter Black Hole model, the bag would weigh 7 pounds 8 ounces.

 All loaded up, zipped and ready to go.